oroinc/documentation/commerce/admin_guide/websites/configure.rst

 Global Website-Related Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section guides you through the OroCommerce Storefront website-related system configuration options, such as routing and sitemap.
+This section guides you through the OroCommerce storefront website-related system configuration options, such as routing and sitemap.
 These options apply to all organizations, websites, and users unless their configuration overrides the default ones.

 Routing
 """""""